 When our oldest son had a peek at it, he said, “So I guess this isn’t dad’s office at all anymore.”.
 He got that right!

 My office is pretty small, and while I’ve stored a lot of things within it, I always wish there was a better use for the wall behind me.

 Reduce, Reuse, Recycle

-When our son isn’t pawning his old stuff onto his younger brother, he’s putting it in the basement.
-I find this frustrating because I already have a challenging time keeping those two areas clean.
+When our oldest son wasn’t pawning his old stuff onto his younger brother, he was always putting it in the basement.
+I found this frustrating because I already had a challenging time keeping those two areas clean.
 However, in this case, it was beneficial to me.

 He had a narrow set of black shelves that he claimed he couldn’t use for anything because of how narrow they were.
 I had a brilliant idea one day.
 When I measured the shelves, I was very happy to see they would fit in the space I had in mind.
 I like shopping from my own house and reusing items.

 I cleaned the shelving unit and placed it under the window.
 Then I added some knick-knacks, a smartphone tripod (for pictures or videos I’m planning on creating).
 I’m much happier with the view behind me during Skype or Zoom calls.

 With the addition of an old iPhone docking system hooked up to play music, my home office is now highly functional and I place I truly love to work.
 Everything I need is at my fingertips, which is important.

 I hope you’ve enjoyed this post and gained some inspiration from it.